Blogger Outreach

 Here are a few ideas on what you can do:

-• Improve your writing skills — Unless you’re a professional writer, the chances are your writing skills could use some improvement.
-Try getting advice from pro content creators or editors, attending writing workshops, and reading successful blogs so you can steal some of their secrets.
+• Improve your writing skills — Unless you’re a professional writer, the chances are that your writing skills could use some improvement.
+Try getting advice from pro content creators or editors, attending writing workshops, and reading successful blogs to “steal” some of their secrets.

 • Send your pitch to lower-profile blogs — If you’ve had no luck getting featured on high-authority blogs, try to get published on lesser-known blogs first.
 That way, you’ll build your authority and increase your chances of getting published in the future.